 This year’s NGO was Pikpa: a self-organised and autonomous space built on the principle of solidarity and in response to the refugee crisis on the Greek island of Lesvos.

 What I didn’t consider was a) staying awake and coherent and b) maintaining creativity, motivation and tuning in to documenting interesting images for the full 24hours.
 The hours from 10am til 12 were hard (grumpy) but we did have a little nap from 12 til 2pm.
-By 11.30pm we had lost our creative mojo and headed back to the bar where we had started to rest our weary bones, photograph the happy inhabitants and wait til midnight for a celebratory drink or two (ok, so we didn’t wait and we had more than two!)
+By 11.30pm we had lost our creative mojo and headed back to the bar where we had started the project to rest our weary bones, photograph the happy inhabitants and wait til midnight for a celebratory drink or two (ok, so we didn’t wait and we had more than two!)

 At 5.30am we met up with the Instagrammers of Brisbane group who were also participating.
 We bought along our coffee to the Brisbane sign at Southbank and had our group photo taken by a drone!